 Personality traits of assertiveness and self-efficacy foster lower depression levels.
 Divorce is harsher for those whose primary focus has been as a homemaker as it becomes a question of redefining identity as well as occupation.

 Going through divorce recovery may bring a period of mood swings, anger, feelings of rejection and helplessness, pain, or depression.
 Social withdrawal, changes in sleep and appetite, crying spells, difficulty focusing, and a lack of interest in daily activities indicate depression.

 Adjustment often takes up to two years, with loneliness and negative feelings peaking at 18 months – around the time the relief of the divorce has worn off.
 Typically, by the third year, men and women enter new relationships.
 However unresolved guilt, trauma, and grief can remain present if it is not addressed.

 During a divorce, childhood issues of emotional and/or physical abandonment can resurface, especially if they have not been addressed and resolved in the past.
 These childhood traumas add to the current emotional turmoil of the divorce.
 In order to break old negative patterns, heal, and emerge strong and healthy, it is essential to deal with any buried feelings of abandonment and betrayal.

-Take an example of divorced spouses continuing a platonic friendship that continues a parent-child relationship dynamic that existed in their failing marriage.
-This means one individual is cast in a move caregiving role, while the other individual is needier and wants to receive the care.
+Take an example of divorced spouses shifting into a platonic friendship that continues to enable a parent-child relationship dynamic that existed in their failing marriage.
+In such a scenario one individual is cast in a move care-giving role, while the other individual is needier and wants to receive the care.